Hap Holmes: Playing style

 As a player, Holmes wore a baseball cap in net to protect his head from spectators spitting tobacco or throwing other objects at it.
 Holmes was bald, and as described by the Windsor Star, "his shining bald dome presented a tempting target".
 Holmes played a stand-up style, and relied on proper positioning to stop the puck.
 Holmes' play was consistent, and he was relaxed and nonchalant in the nets, leading some to describe his play as almost lazy.

 Post-retirement

 After his playing career, Holmes coached minor-league teams.
 He coached the Toronto Millionaires of the Canadian Professional Hockey League (CPHL) to a 19–6–7 record in the 1928–29 season, and the Cleveland Indians of the International Hockey League (IHL) to a 24–18–6 record in the 1930–31 season.
 The American Hockey League (AHL) named their award for the top goaltender, the Hap Holmes Memorial Award, after him.

 In his later years, Holmes moved to south Florida and opened a papaya farm.
 During this period, his son Bill played with the Miami Clippers of the abortive Tropical Hockey League.
 The elder Holmes had the intention of eventually starting a hockey league in Australia, but the farm went under and nothing came of the idea.

-Holmes died on June 27, 1941.
+Holmes died on June 27, 1941, of a cerebral hemorrhage, after years of declining health.
 He was inducted posthumously into the Hockey Hall of Fame in 1972.